scanner docs insights pricing sign in

 VaultProof Documentation

-Everything you need to store, protect, and proxy your API keys with zero-knowledge security.
+Everything you need to store, protect, and proxy your API keys and secrets with split-key security.

 What is VaultProof?

-VaultProof is a security layer for API keys.
-It splits your keys using Shamir Secret Sharing, encrypts the shares separately, and reassembles them only for the milliseconds it takes to make a proxied API call.
-Your raw API key is never stored whole on any server.
+VaultProof is a security layer for API keys and secrets.
+It splits your keys, encrypts the shares separately, and reassembles them only briefly in memory during a proxied API call.
+Your raw API key is never stored whole at rest on any server.

 It is built for developers who work with third-party API keys -- OpenAI, Anthropic, Google AI, Together.ai, and more.
 If you have ever committed a key to GitHub, emailed a key to a teammate, or stored a key in plaintext in a .env file on a server, VaultProof solves that problem.